 ARSP ETHICS STATEMENT

 Recording and publishing the sounds of religion raises a number of ethical issues.
-As the American Religious Sounds Project evolves, we strive for awareness and thoughtful discussion of these concerns, as well as a methodology that is sensitive to both the communities we document and the audiences we engage.
-The following explores some of the pressing questions our research team has encountered.
+At the American Religious Sounds Project, we strove for awareness and thoughtful discussion of these concerns.
+We also sought to develop a methodology that was sensitive to the communities we documented and the audiences we hoped to engage.
+The following explores some of the pressing questions our research team encountered.

-There are multiple reasons why we choose to record specific religious communities.
-Sometimes we seek communities that are participating in activities that we wish to document, other times we select communities as the result of general outreach on the part of members of our team or from members of a given religious community.
-We have selected religious groups that fall under research themes (such as mobile ministries) and we have selected groups when they have made themselves publicly visible around a current event.
+There were multiple reasons why we chose to record specific religious communities.
+Sometimes we sought communities that were participating in activities that we wished to document, other times we selected communities as the result of general outreach on the part of members of our team or from members of a given religious community.
+We selected religious groups that fell under research themes (such as mobile ministries) and we selected groups when they made themselves publicly audible around a current event.
 We recognize that the decision to document and represent religious communities is never value-free.
-Every time we make a selection, we run the risk of implying the legitimacy or importance of some religious groups over others.
+Every time we made a selection, we ran the risk of implying the legitimacy or importance of some religious groups over others.

-With this in mind, the ARSP makes a conscious effort to produce work of both breadth and depth.
-We take an expansive approach to religion, seeking to record diverse examples of religious sounds enacted by people of multiple traditions, genders, ethnicities, languages, and nationalities.
-We also look and listen beyond the most accessible communities - those that speak our same language or those whose beliefs are most familiar.
+With this in mind, the ARSP made a conscious effort to produce work of both breadth and depth.
+We took an expansive approach to religion, seeking to record diverse examples of religious sounds enacted by people of multiple traditions, genders, ethnicities, languages, and nationalities.
+We also looked and listened beyond the most accessible communities - those that spoke our same language or those whose beliefs were most familiar.

-At the same time, the ARSP also openly acknowledges – and works to address – inherent limitations to our fieldwork, including geographic constraints, staff size, and the unpredictable amenability of communities.
+At the same time, the ARSP acknowledged and addressed inherent limitations to our fieldwork, including geographic constraints, staff size, and the unpredictable amenability of communities.
 We do not claim that our sound archive is representative of all or even most religious sounds in the communities in which we work.
-Rather, we seek to gather a diverse collection of religious sounds from within our communities.
+Rather, we sought to gather a diverse collection of religious sounds from within our communities.

 Selecting what to record

-A similar concern arises when we decide what constitutes a “religious” sound, and consequently, what is important for our researchers to record in a given community.
+A similar concern arose when we decided what constituted a “religious” sound, and consequently, what was important for our researchers to record in a given community.

-Some of the ARSP’s most valuable insights have arisen from recordings of unexpected or non-traditional religious sounds, such as the chatter of temple members as they prepare a meal together, or the squishing noise made by participants in a Virgin of Guadalupe procession as they trudge through the snow.
-Community members, however, often have their own perceptions of which sounds are religious, as well as preferences for how these sounds are documented and represented.
-We often rely on community members’ descriptions of the sounds and the meaning of the sounds for the religious group.
-On more than one occasion we have returned to religious groups for a second recording when the members have requested that we include additional religious sounds from their community that they feel would more aptly represent their group on a publicly accessible platform.
-The choice of what defines a religious sound in a particular context as well as which sound best represents a religious group is part of the ongoing conversations that we have with our research teams and the communities that we record.
+Some of the ARSP’s most valuable insights surfaced from recordings of unexpected or non-traditional religious sounds, such as the chatter of temple members as they prepare a meal together, or the squishing noise made by participants in a Virgin of Guadalupe procession as they trudge through the snow.
+Community members, however, often had their own perceptions of which sounds were religious, as well as preferences for how these sounds were documented and represented.
+We often relied on community members’ descriptions of the sounds and the meaning of the sounds for the religious group.
+On more than one occasion we returned to religious groups for a second recording when the members requested that we include additional religious sounds from their community that they felt would more aptly represent their group on a publicly accessible platform.
+The choice of what defines a religious sound in a particular context as well as which sound best represents a religious group was part of the ongoing conversations that we had with our research teams and the communities that we recorded.

-The work of the ARSP is a careful balancing act between honoring community sensitivity and listening with our own critical, interpretive ears.
-We recognize that our recording choices imply certain value judgments, and we strive to incorporate community perspectives whenever possible.
+The work of the ARSP was a careful balancing act between honoring community sensitivity and listening with our own critical, interpretive ears.
+We recognize that our recording choices imply certain value judgments.
+We strove to incorporate community perspectives whenever possible.

 Editing and combinations of sounds

-The ARSP centers on an interactive database of short audio clips, all of which have been extracted from longer raw field recordings.
-Another significant feature of the project is our selection of curated exhibits and interpretive collages, each made by digitally combining segments from original recordings.
-We feel such editing is necessary to our work, as it allows us to call attention to sonic patterns, relationships, and points of import that might otherwise go unnoticed.
+The ARSP website centers on an interactive database of short audio clips, all of which were extracted from longer raw field recordings.
+Another significant feature of the project was our selection of curated exhibits and interpretive collages, each made by digitally combining segments from original recordings.
+We felt such editing was necessary to our work, as it allowed us to call attention to sonic patterns, relationships, and points of import that might otherwise have gone unnoticed.

 Ethical concerns inevitably arise when documentary material is altered, including those about fair and accurate representation.
-How do we responsibly decide which content to clip from a recording, which content is representative of the community or event documented?
-How do we ensure that our content is not misleading?
-With these kinds of questions in mind, there are a number of guidelines our researchers and producers follow when editing original material.
+How does one responsibly decide which content to clip from a recording, which content is representative of the community or event documented?
+How does one ensure that the content is not misleading?
+There were a number of guidelines our researchers and producers followed when editing original material.

-- First, when making clips from recordings, we stay as true as possible to original content.
-Our editing is minimal, primarily involving amplification, removal of accidental noises, and other basic adjustments.
-We do not apply fancy filters or distortions.
+- First, when making clips from recordings, we stayed as true as possible to original content.
+Our editing was minimal, primarily involving amplification, removal of accidental noises, and other basic adjustments.
+We did not apply fancy filters or distortions.

-- Fourth, on the occasions when we creatively combine material into collages, the resulting pieces are clearly noted as such.
+- Fourth, on the occasions when we creatively combined material into collages, the resulting pieces are clearly noted as such.

-- Lastly, when any edited material is potentially problematic, we consult with community members.
+- Lastly, when any edited material was potentially problematic, we consulted with community members.

-From the start of our project, we have engaged in conversations about how best to organize our data.
-At the center of this conversation is our use of digital tagging as both an ethical and research-compatible practice.
+From the start of our project, we engaged in conversations about how best to organize our data.
+At the center of this conversation was our use of digital tagging as both an ethical and research-compatible practice.

-In order to catalogue the religious sounds that we have gathered, we have created tags and filter categories related to religious traditions, types of sounds, locations, times and dates, and other fields that we imagined would be relevant to future researchers who explore our site.
-Our tagging system has evolved with our project.
-We have added new categories and modified existing ones as we have gathered new data and solicited community input.
+In order to catalogue the religious sounds that we gathered, we created tags and filter categories related to religious traditions, types of sounds, locations, times and dates, and other fields that we imagined would be relevant to future researchers who explore our site.
+Our tagging system evolved with our project.
+We added new categories and modified existing ones as we gathered new data and solicited community input.
 For descriptions of these categories, please visit our Glossary.

-Tagging and categorizing are powerful research tools with both great potential and some clear deficiencies.
+Tagging and categorizing are powerful research tools with great potential and some clear deficiencies.
 On the one hand, tagging and filtering allows visitors to our site to quickly search and explore our sonic archive, and to find unique relationships among sets of data.
 These tools, however, also construct a paradigm that may exclude or marginalize some religious sounds, and potentially, by extension, the communities that they represent.
-Also problematic is the process of categorizing recordings that contain multiple kinds of sound, which forces us to decide which tags to prioritize and use.
-Additionally, while we intend for the language of our tags be neutral, they may carry unanticipated connotations for community members.
+Also problematic is the process of categorizing recordings that contain multiple kinds of sound, which forced us to decide which tags to prioritize and use.
+Additionally, while we intended for the language of our tags to be neutral, we knew they might carry unanticipated connotations for community members.